 '''

-auth required pam_wheel.so
+auth required pam wheel.so

 '''

-Create a comma separated list of users in the wheel statement in the /etc/group file:
+Create a comma separated list of users in the sudo statement in the /etc/group file:

 '''

-wheel:x:10:root,<user list>
+sudo:x:10:root,<user list>

 '''

 The use_uid option to pam_wheel.so is a no-op on debian based systems.
 It is acceptable but not required as these systems use its behavior as default.